jjs003/CapstoneProject/index.md

 These enhancements demonstrate my proficiency in software design and engineering, algorithms and data structures, and database management, aligning with the Capstone course's five core outcomes.
 Additionally, my professional self-assessment highlights the technical and collaborative skills I have developed across the SNHU computer science program.
 Below, you will find a code review for the original artifact, prior to the three enhancements.
 Following the code review, a section for each enhancement will feature a narrative that explains why the artifact was selected for enhancement, how the enhancements improved it, and what I learned throughout the enhancement process.
 Each narrative will also reflect on the technical skills and problem-solving techniques I applied during the enhancements, as well as the challenges I faced.
 Through this process, I demonstrate the depth of my understanding of software development and the ability to refine and optimize code based on real-world application scenarios.

-The Visual Studio files for the original artifact as well as a working portable application folder are located [here]([Original Artifact](https://github.com/jjs003/CapstoneProject/tree/main/Original%20Artifact)).
+The Visual Studio files for the original artifact as well as a working portable application folder are located [here](https://github.com/jjs003/CapstoneProject/tree/main/Original%20Artifact).

 In order to run the game, you must first download the 'Breakout - Original Artifact' folder, then navigate to the 'x64' folder, and click on the .exe file contained inside.